 - Selling Points – “The agency we work with should have experience working with similar clients and guarantee results.”

-- Sample Search Queries – “Facebook ad agency, eCommerce SEO agencies.”
+- Sample Search Queries – “Facebook ad agency, e-commerce SEO agencies.”

-Keeping your business’s buyer persona in mind across all aspects of your organization, from marketing to product development, will allow you to connect to real customers who fit this model easily, thus successfully creating and building customer intimacy.
+As you can see, all of these traits will be based on your research on your customer base, which is why it’s important to invest considerate time into the research phase of your customer intimacy strategy.
+Keeping your business’s buyer persona in mind can inform all departments of your organization, from marketing to product development.
+This strategy will allow you to connect to real customers who fit this model easily, thus successfully creating and building customer intimacy.

 - Website Visitor Engagement